StarfishWP/Plugin-Reviews/README.md

 ## Installation ##

 Go to Plugins>Add New and search "Plugin Reviews".
 Click "Install Now" then "Activate" on this plugin (by "Starfish Plugins").
-Now navigate to

 ## Screenshots ##